lfoppiano/document-qa/README.md

 ## Documentation

 ### Embedding selection
-In the latest version there is the possibility to select both embedding functions and LLMs.
-There are some limitation, OpenAI embeddings cannot be used with open source models, and viceversa.
+In the latest version, there is the possibility to select both embedding functions and LLMs.
+There are some limitations, OpenAI embeddings cannot be used with open source models, and vice-versa.

 ### Context size
 Allow to change the number of blocks from the original document that are considered for responding.